Deepak1520/Real-Time-Speech-Transcription/README.md

-# Real-Time Speech-to-Text Transcription
+# 🎤 Real-Time Speech-to-Text Transcription

 This is a simple web app that converts your speech to text in real-time.
 Speak into your microphone and transcription appears on screen.

-## AI Models
+## Models

 ### Whisper
 OpenAI's Whisper is a robust automatic speech recognition (ASR) model trained on diverse audio data.
 It provides high accuracy across multiple languages and handles various audio conditions well, making it ideal for general-purpose transcription tasks.